 - The Star Wars Expanded Universe includes many novels and games set in the time of the Old Republic, usually thousands of years before the Battle of Yavin.

 - Anything happening more than one thousand years before the movies (when the Republic was re-formed, and the Sith were thought by everyone to have been wiped out), in particular.
 Before this time, the republic had a military and the Jedi were allowed to hold political offices, with a Jedi serving as Chancellor.
-This re-formation happened in part because the communications and travel infrastructure of the galaxy had been ruined by sith warlords, and the Republic being on it's last legs, before the sith annihilated themselves.
-Besides the military being disbanded and the sith in hiding, the difference between those eras and the films is one thousand years of corruption and decay.
-The lack of an enemy to fight caused several families that had served as officers for thousands of years to be disaffected (setting the stage for the empire), and dissent caused by the corruption caused the seperatist crisis and The Clone Wars.
+This re-formation happened in part because the communications and travel infrastructure of the galaxy had been ruined by Sith warlords, and the Republic being on its last legs, before the Sith annihilated themselves.
+Besides the military being disbanded and the Sith in hiding, the difference between those eras and the films is one thousand years of corruption and decay.
+The lack of an enemy to fight caused several families that had served as officers for thousands of years to be disaffected (setting the stage for the empire), and dissent caused by the corruption caused the separatist crisis and The Clone Wars.
 After the Reformation, the galaxy's economy bounced back as strong as ever if not more so, but the oversight and judiciary mechanisms for it stayed stagnant, to the point that people actually welcomed the Empire, at first.

 - When The Tripods Came is a prequel to The Tripods.